TomDSilva/Hashy/README.md

 Hashy is a .NET 6 WPF Windows application used to detect silent file corruption.
 It does this via the creation of a "scan" report initially, and then the user at a later date can use the inbuilt "check" function to compare the report's hash data to current files.

-The current design of the UI features on the left side of the app and ability to run an initial scan.
+The current design of the UI features on the left side of Hashy a ability to run an initial scan.
-Users have the option to select hash mode(MD5 as default, but also the option for SHA256).
+User's have the option to select hash mode (MD5 as default, but also the option for SHA256).
-An initial scan will generate a CSV at your chosen location containing:
+An initial scan will generate a CSV at the user's chosen location containing:
-1. On line 1 a reference ID is used to confirm legitimate reports.
+1. On line 1 - a reference ID is used to confirm this report was created directly by Hashy.
-2. On line 2 details of the report such as:
+2. On line 2 - details of the report such as:
 - The date the report was created.
 - The full path that was scanned.
 - And the hash mode that was used.